What is plastics machinery worth?

 Which premise applies

-Lending, SBA collateral and wind-downs usually call for orderly or net orderly liquidation value; a purchase or sale usually calls for fair market value; estate and partnership matters use fair market value as of a date.
+Lending, SBA collateral work and wind-downs usually call for orderly liquidation value (OLV) or net orderly liquidation value (NOLV).
+A purchase or sale usually calls for fair market value (FMV).
+Estate and partnership matters use FMV as of a specific date.
 Plastics sits inside our general machinery and equipment specialty.
 See general machinery & equipment.

 Common questions